Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Foreword and preliminary remarks

+In \S\,\ref{mysterious}, we shed new light on the proof of the Finite AMC in the real semi-simple case for $K$, in the spirit of Thaine's theorem described in Washington's book, and we give numerical illustrations.
+It becomes clear that \textit{the knowledge of the sole cyclotomic unit $\eta_K^{}$ of $K$} contains, by means of very elementary arithmetic, all the information on annihilation and orders of the $\varphi$-components of its $p$-class group.
+A new observation is that Thaine's method uses auxiliary cyclotomic extensions $K(\mu_\ell^{})$ with \textit {$\ell$ totally split in $K$}, while our approach in \cite{Gra13,Gra14,Gra15} uses the same auxiliary extensions, but with \textit {$\ell$ totally inert in $K$}.

-(iii) An illustration of the semi-simple case is given for cyclic cubic fields with $p\equiv 1 \pmod 3$, as well as a PARI program computing the above invariants with some statistics and precisions beyond the expected results of the Main Theorem, which was not possible in the 1970's.
+(iii) An illustration, in the semi-simple case, is given with cyclic cubic fields for $p\equiv 1 \pmod 3$, as well as a PARI program computing the above invariants, which was not possible in the 1970's.
+Since the submission of this paper, more computations have been done and confirm the theoretical claims.
+Since numerical experiments have some importance and take much place, we report in the Appendix, PARI programs, tables and explanations for their use; the programs may be copied and pasted from any pdf-file (e.g., \url{https://arxiv.org/pdf/2112.02865.pdf}).